abassel/join.tts.gsa.gov/positions/Office-of-Solutions-Assistant-Commissioner-2023.md

 requirements listed below to be eligible for consideration.
-Eligibility will be based on a clear demonstration that the applicant's training and experience are of the scope, quality and level of responsibility sufficient to successfully perform the duties and r esponsibilities of this executive position.
+Eligibility will be based on a clear demonstration that the applicant's training and experience are of the scope, quality and level of responsibility sufficient to successfully perform the duties and r responsibilities of this executive position.

 **MANDATORY TECHNICAL COMPETENCIES:**